 The production facilities owned by the Company and its subsidiaries are in China and Cambodia, and thus cannot access the preferential treatments under the EVFTA framework.
-To enjoy these tariff benefits, TST Group in June 2019 established TST (Vietnam) by using Top Star as the investment vehicle.
-The initial plan is to set up a weaving factory in Xuyen A Industrial Park, Long An to start trial production in the third quarter of 2019.
-The Company hopes to repeat the success of outsourcing in China by accessing the supply chain resources in weaving, dyeing, and finishing in Vietnam.
+TST Group decided at the end of 2020 to establish a weaving and dying factory in Vietnam to integrate the supply chain resources in weaving, dyeing, and finishing in Vietnam.
 It is expected that textile exports from Vietnam will continue to grow, once the EVFTA is implemented.
 This should boost the demand for fabrics used in ready-made garments and benefit the group.